COE11-USTP-CEA/syllabus/README.md

 ### Class 11 (March 20-24)

-* First round of Final Project Defense - Top 4 & Bottom 4
+* Evaluation of Final Projects
-* Date, time and venue will be set later
+* March 21, 2017 6pm-9pm Lab

 ### Class 12 (March 27-31)

-* Second round of Final Project Defense - Bottom 4 only
+* Final Project Defense (for projects that were not excempted)
 * Date, time and venue will be set later